 Lactose intolerance is one of the most common forms of food intolerance in the world, and giving up dairy shouldn’t feel like a major inconvenience.
 Many people who have less severe lactose intolerance symptoms find that they can get by just by reducing dairy in their diet, and they don’t have to fully cut it out.

 Once you start tasting different high-quality and tasty dairy-free products, you might find that the lactose intolerance diet is very easy.

-To start your journey to a healthier life, find out what other food intolerances you might have with CircleDNA today.
+To further understand your health, find out what your unique body works with CircleDNA today.
 Discover whether you might be suffering from undiagnosed lactose intolerance or other food sensitivities.
 This way, your quality of life will be better when you modify your diet to manage your food intolerances.
 When you feel better, you live better.